colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

             break;
     }

-    let moveResults = this.performMove(columnIndex);
+    let moveResult = this.performMove(columnIndex);

-    // Do not change player turn if move is invalid if (moveResults.status !== Constants.MoveStatus.INVALID && moveResults.status.value !== Constants.MoveStatus.INVALID) {
+    // Only change player turn when on a successful while the game is still in progress. if (moveResult.status.value === Constants.MoveStatus.SUCCESS) {
         this.currentTurn = this.currentTurn === Constants.PlayerColor.YELLOW
             ?
 Constants.PlayerColor.RED
             : Constants.PlayerColor.YELLOW;
     }

-    return moveResults;
+    return moveResult;
 }
 ```